 When it comes to getting back to fitness after the birth of your baby, there’s a dangerous perception that you should spring back to pre-baby body weight, energy and activity levels ‘celebrity’-quick because that’s what often gets the headlines in magazines and papers all over the world.
 Take the headline ‘Fastest Celebrity Post-Baby Slim Downs’, which is featured on a website ironically called, Health.
 No wonder many women feel that there’s a pressure to be back up and running (in some cases, literally) within weeks of their baby’s birth.

-The reality, summed up beautifully by Jess' physio Ali Rose, is that: “It takes your body nine months to slowly adapt and change so that you can support the growth and birth of a baby, so it absolutely makes sense that getting back to fitness post-baby should take time, too.”
+The reality, summed up beautifully by Jessica Ennis-Hill's physio Ali Rose, is that: “It takes your body nine months to slowly adapt and change so that you can support the growth and birth of a baby, so it absolutely makes sense that getting back to fitness post-baby should take time, too.”

 My postnatal experience

 As proof of this philosophy, we chat to retired sprinter, personal trainer and co-founder of Totally Runable, Emily Freeman, who is currently working her way through Jessica Ennis-Hill's Jennis Postnatal app programme.

 Hey Emily, how are you doing and how old is your little one?